Jon Dahl Tomasson: Milan

 On 2 May 2002, as Tomasson's contract with Feyenoord was expiring before their UEFA Cup victory, he agreed a move to Italy on a four-year free transfer, to play for Serie A club A.C.
 Milan.
 He joined compatriots Martin Laursen and Thomas Helveg at the San Siro club.

 The 2002–03 season, Tomasson's first at Milan, saw them winning the Italian Cup.
 Tomasson was most often used as a late substitute, but did manage to score three goals in the UEFA Champions League; and thereby also held his share of the trophy, when Milan won the prestigious tournament in May 2003.
 Tomasson missed the final because of an injury that he picked up in the first leg of the 2003 Coppa Italia Final.
 During the 2003–04 season, Tomasson was given more playing time and managed to score 12 Serie A goals in a title-winning campaign.
 In August 2004, he was also a part of the Milan team that won the Italian Super Cup, with a 3–0 victory against the Coppa Italia champions Lazio.

 For the next 2004–05 season, he struggled to secure a regular starting place in the line-up of Milan.
 He was once again in the role of substitute, and therefore also scored fewer goals compared to the previous season.
 At the 2005 UEFA Champions League Final against Liverpool, he was again used by Milan as a late substitute, and when the final had to be decided in penalty shootout, he was selected to kick.
 Tomasson scored on his attempt, but Milan lost as Serginho, Andrea Pirlo and Andriy Shevchenko missed their shots.
 When striker Christian Vieri joined the club in July 2005, Tomasson was deemed as potential surplus, and he therefore agreed with Milan to be placed at their transfer list.

-Years later, prior to the 2010–11 UEFA Champions League round of 16 match between Chelsea FC and FC Copenhagen former Milan manager Carlo Ancelotti, now manager of Chelsea, was asked about his view on Danish footballers: "Above all the Danish work ethic surprised me, their special ability to give everything in training.
+Years later, prior to the 2010–11 UEFA Champions League round of 16 match between Chelsea and Copenhagen, former Milan manager Carlo Ancelotti, now manager of Real Madrid, was asked about his view on Danish footballers: "Above all the Danish work ethic surprised me, their special ability to give everything in training.
 These were very professional and skilled players.
 The one who performed best and showed the most continuity, was Jon Dahl Tomasson, who always had to fight for playing time against world class strikers.
 He never had an easy time, but he never gave up and tried to take every chance he got".